 Your organization uses or prefers the Mac OS or Linux desktop.
-Windows Virtual Desktop can be accessed from Macs and the computers running Linux, but once you connect, you are running Microsoft Windows.
+Azure Virtual Desktop can be accessed from Macs and the computers running Linux, but once you connect, you are running Microsoft Windows.

-Again, for most businesses, these cons are negligible, and Microsoft Windows Virtual Desktop is, a great option.
+Again, for most businesses, these cons are negligible, and Microsoft Azure Virtual Desktop is, a great option.

 We’ve touched on this briefly above, but it’s worth digging into in a bit more detail, because for as long as the cloud has been a buzzword, security on the cloud has been a large topic of concern.

-Put simply: Yes, Microsoft Windows Virtual Desktop is secure by design – and it can be made more secure through best practices.
+Put simply: Yes, Microsoft Azure Virtual Desktop is secure by design – and it can be made more secure through best practices.

 Microsoft has an extensive amount of documentation available explaining their approach to Azure security, but a few highlights include:

 In other words, they’re doing everything they can to create a secure cloud environment.